daniel-ginting/Countries-List/README.md

-# SDfs
+# Countries List using API

-This is a solution to the [REST Countries API with color theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).
+This App displays list of countries using an API and user are able to filter the list using searchBox and by filtering by region.

 ## Table of contents